 Start here if you’re just getting started on your hand embroidery journey!
 I’ve compiled a comprehensive beginner embroidery guide of all of the free patterns I offer, embroidery stitch tutorials, resources needed, and much much more that will help you learn how to embroider.

 When I was first learning how to embroider, I felt like there weren’t many resources out there to help.
-My time consisted of a lot of trial and error, reading old embroidery books, ripping out stitches, and, let’s be honest: sometimes feeling like ripping out my hair. 😛
+My time consisted of a lot of trial and error, reading old embroidery books, ripping out stitches, and, let’s be honest: sometimes feeling like ripping out my hair.
+I started questioning my ability to learn and also wondering how difficult embroidery was supposed to be.

 This guide is meant to give you the resources to start learning how to embroider with as little frustration and confusion as possible!

-A little about me: I am self taught; I actually picked up embroidery in nursing school as a creative outlet!
-That being said, none of this information is the only way to do things, but these tips and tricks are from over ten years of experience, and they’re things that have worked for me!
+Of course you can!
+I am self taught; I actually picked up embroidery in nursing school as a creative outlet!
+The information in this post is most definitely not the only way to do things, but I wanted to share some tips and tricks that have worked for me over the past ten plus years of learning.

 Below is a video I put together that goes over embroidery for beginners.
-We talk all about hand embroidery supplies you’ll need, basic embroidery stitches, and some general tips and tricks!
+It talks all about hand embroidery supplies you’ll need, basic embroidery stitches, and some general tips and tricks!

 Disclaimer: This post has some affiliate links in it.
 I receive a small commission from purchases at no additional cost to the buyer.
 I only recommend products I would use and are of good quality.